 Further, I tend not to like the storage organizers which have individual slots for each disk.
 They only hold normal size cases, not double CD cases or boxed set or multi-disc movies, so they don't actually organize your entire collection as well.

 That's why I prefer shelves.
-However, another method, if you don't have lots of wall and floor space for shelves though, are CD/DVD storage boxes, such as the ones shown below.
+However, another method, if you don't have lots of wall and floor space for shelves though, are CD/DVD storage boxes, such as the one shown on the left.

 If you do decide you want to remove the cases from your CDs and DVDs you will save a significant amount of space.

 The most popular way to hold loose discs is in pockets in a binder or wallet, such as those shown to the right.